Description

 Which means for our asset as example:

-• The downside deviation over 5 years of 3M is 17.9%, which is higher, thus worse compared to the benchmark SPY (12.1%) in the same period.
+• Looking at the downside volatility of 17.9% in the last 5 years of 3M, we see it is relatively higher, thus worse in comparison to the benchmark SPY (12.1%)

 • Compared with SPY (11.5%) in the period of the last 3 years, the downside risk of 19.3% is larger, thus worse.